 Flour Selection

 The goal for these buns was softness, softness, and more softness.
 But for flavor, I wanted them minimally sour.
-Building a fast, high-inoculation7 levain with 100% white all-purpose flour will help in this pursuit, and after testing with combinations of whole wheat—and even whole spelt—I dropped back to using all white flour.
-Whole grains are wonderful in a hamburger bun, but there’s a real joy in a supremely soft bun with a delicate flavor.
+Building a fast, high-inoculation (inoculation refers to the amount of ripe starter added to the levain build—the levain is inoculated with your starter to seed fermentation) levain with 100% white all-purpose flour will help in this pursuit, and after testing with combinations of whole wheat—and even whole spelt—I dropped back to using all white flour.
+Whole grains are wonderful in a hamburger bun, but there’s absolute joy in a supremely soft bun with a delicate flavor.

 Baking Schedule